MicrosoftDocs/win32-pr.de-de/desktop-src/lwef/-search-2x-ipropertyfiltercollection-count.md

 ## <a name="property-value"></a>Eigenschaftswert

-Gibt einen Zeiger auf die Anzahl der Filter in der Auflistung zurück.
+gibt einen Zeiger auf die Anzahl der Filter in der Auflistung zurück.

 ## <a name="requirements"></a>Anforderungen